Hi! I'm Tiffany, a digital illustrator, marketer, and musician.

 I have also been able to participate in many choirs through high school, two of which were so incredible that I will never forget the experiences.
 After my sophomore year in high school, I auditioned for Sound of America, a choir and orchestra consisting of the best student musicians in the US.
 We went on a month-long tour of Europe and performed in seven countries.
 Some of the highlights were performing in Saint Mark's Basilica in Venice and the Notre Dame in Paris.
 The next year I auditioned for the Honors Performance Series at Carnegie Hall.
 I was accepted into the choir, and we had the incredible honor of performing in the one and only Carnegie Hall!
 It was a wonderful experience!

-This past summer I participated in a Boston Conservatory Opera Intensive program located in Valencia, Spain.
+Two summers ago I participated in a Boston Conservatory Opera Intensive program located in Valencia, Spain.
 The audition-based program gave me the opportunity to work with esteemed faculty from the Boston Conservatory and improve my musicality, performance, and vocal technique.
 I had the opportunity to perform in Valencia three times in the three week program, an Aria Greatest Hits Concert, a Spanish song concert, and an Opera scenes concert.
 It was also incredible living in the gorgeous city of Valencia and experiencing Spanish culture!
 The whole experience was incredible and I learned so much about the world of opera while there.

-Two summers ago I enrolled for a summer semester at Berklee College of Music in Boston.
+Three summers ago I enrolled for a summer semester at Berklee College of Music in Boston.
 I spent the entire summer there studying only music, it was heaven!
 My classes consisted of Arranging, Harmony, Ear Training, Music Technology, voice lessons, and two ensembles, Rhythm Grooves and Musical Theater.
 I was able to expand my musical knowledge in all directions and meet many incredible musicians from all over the world.
 I also was able to perform as Christine in The Phantom of the Opera in the final performance for my Musical Theater ensemble.
 I learned a lot about other genres of music that I had never studied before, like jazz, while still pursuing my interest in classical music and musical theater.

-The past two years at Wellesley I have been in an a cappella group, the MIT-Wellesley Toons.
+All four years at Wellesley I have been in an a cappella group, the MIT-Wellesley Toons.
 Toons is a cross-campus group consisting of members from Wellesley and MIT that performs on both campuses and around Boston.
 Since I was in a cappella all four years of high school, I knew I needed to continue a cappella in college.
 I auditioned my first semester at Wellesley and have loved every minute of being in the Toons!
-I have held many different positions while in the group, including musical director, assistant musical director, social media manager, publicity chair, and choreographer.
+I have held many different positions while in the group, including musical director, assistant musical director, president, social media manager, publicity chair, and choreographer.
 Participating in collegiate a cappella is a wonderful way to meet incredible musicians and perform music that I normally wouldn't work on considering my classical focus.

 I am dedicated to my musical studies and am certain I will continue learning and performing no matter where life takes me.
 Music is a very beautiful and special part of my life and I'm so grateful that I get to continue following my passion.